originjs/docs/docs/en/guide/cli/start/README.md

 npm run dev  #yarn dev
 ```

+Then you can debug your project in the browser.
+The Vite server will execute lightning fast HMR when you update the page files.

-We also provide Origin.js command to create a Vite server.
+Origin.js also provides command to create a Vite server.
 It might support creating Webpack server as well in the future.

 ```shell
 ori dev [options]
 ```

+The server is based on Vite, so you can set [Vite server options](https://vitejs.dev/config/#server-host) in `vite.config.ts` to config your server.

 ### Options